Backstepping Mean-Field Density Control for Large-Scale Heterogeneous Nonlinear Stochastic Systems: Backstepping density control

-\begin{remark} Control laws like \eqref{eq:density feedback law} are called density feedback because they use the real-time density $p$ as feedback.
-More related work on this topic can be found in \cite{eren2017velocity, krishnan2018transport, elamvazhuthi2018bilinear, zheng2020transporting}. $p$ can be estimated by classical density estimation algorithms like kernel density estimation, or the recently proposed density filtering algorithms \cite{zheng2020pde,zheng2021distributed}. \end{remark}

-\begin{remark} The design algorithm can be easily generalized to systems in the form of \eqref{eq:top of cascade}-\eqref{eq:bottom of cascade} by augmenting \eqref{eq:augmented Lyapunov} as where $v_{d,l}^i,1\leq l\leq M_i$ is a sequence of stabilizing functions.
-Starting from the third step ($l\geq2$), the design objective is similar with the classic backstepping design for stochastic systems studied in \cite{deng1997stochastic, pan1999backstepping, liu2007decentralized}, where the presented algorithms can potentially be borrowed to address the remaining steps. \end{remark}
+\begin{remark} The backstepping design can be generalized to systems in the form of \eqref{eq:top of cascade}-\eqref{eq:bottom of cascade} by augmenting \eqref{eq:augmented Lyapunov} as where $v_{d,l}^i,1\leq l\leq M_i$ is a sequence of stabilizing functions.
+Starting from the third step ($l\geq2$), the design objective is similar with the classic backstepping design for stochastic systems studied in \cite{deng1997stochastic, liu2007decentralized}, where the presented algorithms can be used to address the remaining steps. \end{remark}